craftcms/apple-news/README.md

 ## Requirements

-Apple News requires Craft CMS 2 and PHP 5.4 or later.
+Apple News for Craft CMS requires Craft CMS 2 and PHP 5.4 or later.

 ## Before You Begin